Newsletter SignupJoin our email list to receive news of our latest activities and featured items!

 ABOUT LAURA FISHER

-“FOR ALL IT’S WORTH’ is Fisher’s appraisal column in the new American Quilters Society magazine The Quilt Life.
+“FOR ALL IT’S WORTH’ was Fisher’s appraisal column in the American Quilters Society magazine The Quilt Life.
 She is also a regular contributor to the English language version of the French magazine QUILTMANIA (February 2011 MALE ENHANCEMENTS: Suit-Able Quilts).

 In addition to design periodicals featuring her commentary and antiques, Fisher has been a frequent guest on Martha Stewart Living TV and other programs such as Collective Intelligence (Dish Network), Special FX (Fox Network), Treasures In Your Attic (House and Garden TV).